Cynthia Lennon: Later years and death

 In 2002, Cynthia married Noel Charles, a Barbadian nightclub owner.
 In September 2005, she published a new biography, John, re-examining her life with Lennon and the years afterwards, including the events following his death.
 Michel Faber, writing in The Guardian, said of the book: "John is Cynthia's attempt to prove how much more she was worth.
 In theory, the disclosures of Lennon's loyal partner from 1958 to 1968 cannot fail to be valuable.
 On the page, the potential withers."
-Rachael Donadio in the New York Times said that the book "paints the picture of a man wounded by the deaths of family and friends, and tells the difficult story of the domestic front during Beatlemania."
+Rachael Donadio in The New York Times said that the book "paints the picture of a man wounded by the deaths of family and friends, and tells the difficult story of the domestic front during Beatlemania."
 In the foreword, Julian Lennon wrote, "If there is to be a balanced picture of Dad's life, then Mum's side of the story is long overdue."

 In 2006, Cynthia and Julian attended the Las Vegas premiere of the Cirque du Soleil production of Love, which marked a rare public appearance with Ono.
 In 2009, Cynthia and Julian opened an exhibition of memorabilia at The Beatles Story exhibition in Liverpool, and she and Pattie Boyd staged a first-ever joint appearance at the opening of the Cafesjian Center for the Arts in Yerevan, Armenia.
 On 30 September 2010, Julian opened his "Timeless" exhibition of photographs at the Morrison Hotel Gallery in New York.
 In attendance were Cynthia, Ono, Sean, and Pang, which was the first time all five had been in the same room together.

 The John Lennon Peace Monument was unveiled by Cynthia and Julian at a ceremony in Chavasse Park, Liverpool, on 9 October 2010 to celebrate the anniversary of Lennon's 70th birthday.
-Cynthia lived with her husband, Noel, on the Spanish island of Majorca until his death on 11 March 2013.
+Cynthia lived with her husband, Noel, on the Spanish island of Mallorca until his death on 11 March 2013.

-On 1 April 2015, Cynthia died of cancer at her home in Majorca with Julian by her side; she was 75 years old.
+On 1 April 2015, Cynthia died of cancer at her home in Mallorca with Julian by her side; she was 75 years old.
 Public messages of condolence were made by McCartney and Starr, with McCartney saying, "She was a lovely lady who I've known since our early days together in Liverpool.
 She was a good mother to Julian and will be missed by us all", and Starr saying, "Peace and love to Julian Lennon God bless Cynthia."
 Ono issued a statement, emphasising the position she held in common: "Being a single parent of a strong and intelligent boy is never easy.
 Cynthia and I understood each other in that way, wishing well for our sons and their future."
 Beatles biographer Hunter Davies, who had spent considerable time with Cynthia and Lennon in the 1960s while researching his book, remembered her as "a lovely woman ...
 She was totally different from John in that she was quiet, reserved and calm."

+In popular culture

+In February 2026, it was announced that Morfydd Clark will portray Lennon in the upcoming four-part Beatles biopic by Sam Mendes.